 Just because you are raising rabbits for profit doesn't mean that don't have to give them the same treatment you would if it were a pet.
 In fact, because these animals are the lynch pin to your profit they should be given extra care and attention.
 The most important is of course housing and food.

-Rabbits need plenty of light and fresh air.
-Their hutches can be simple structures of wood and wire.
-However, they should have a roof that protects them from the sun as a rabbit's fur should not be exposed to the sun if you are raising rabbits for fur.
+Rabbits should have a roof that protects them from the sun as a rabbit's fur should not be exposed to the sun if you are raising rabbits for fur.
 Also, there should be a canvas curtain that can be dropped over the cases to prevent chilling winds and rain from entering.
 In the hot summer months a sprinkler system can be placed on the roof to cool the hutches down.

 The rabbit hutches should be 10 feet square in space for each rabbit.
 Individual hutches can be made using the following dimensions: 4 ft x 2.5 ft x 2 ft.
 If you live in area where you have cold winters then the top, sides and backs should be built of wooden board to give added protection.
 If, however, you live in a warm climate you will need to give your rabbits better circulation and to take advantage of any breeze.
-The cages here can be made out of wire netting on all sides.
-Using a 1 inch wire netting is sufficient.
-The floor of the cages should be 2 cm metal hardware cloth that allows the rabbit stability when walking and allows for the droppings to fall through to the ground.

 Raising rabbits has an excellent by-product for your garden and veggie patch!
-Rabbit manure is very good for the compost heap and so it is advisable to buy or make deep metal trays and place these directly under the cages.
+Rabbit manure is very good for the compost heap and for growing vegetables and so it is advisable to buy or make deep metal trays and place these directly under the cages.
 This then makes for easy cleaning and easy transportation of the manure to the compost heap when they are full.
 Cleanliness is vital for good rabbit raising.

 When the young rabbits have reached the age of 8-10 weeks of age they will need to be separated and placed in individual cages.
 This is to prevent the rabbits from fighting, as they will if you don't separate them.